-The most material risk within the market risks of GRAWE RE is the equity risk amounting to 78.6% (2017: 78.0%) of the SCR market risk.
+The most material risk within the market risks of GRAWE RE is the equity risk amounting to 81.2% (2019: 80.8%) of the SCR market risk.
 The equity risk describes the possible volatilities in the share prices.
-The amount of the equity risk results primarily due to the strategic participation in Medlife Insurance Ltd. where the equity risk stemming from this participation is kEUR 19,513 (2017: kEUR 22,213) and an additional amount from Flutrana of kEUR 212 (2017: kEUR 212).
+The amount of the equity risk results primarily due to the strategic participation in Medlife Insurance Ltd. where the equity risk stemming from this participation is kEUR 24,081 (2019: kEUR 24,386) and an additional amount from Flutrana of kEUR 612 (2019: kEUR 325).
 The strategic participation is stressed according to the standard formula at a level of 22%.
-The remaining amount of risk comes from type 1 equity exposure stressed at 32.7% resulting in an additional equity risk of kEUR 2,313 (2017: kEUR 4,176) and equities type 2 stressed at 42.7% adding another kEUR 8 (2017: kEUR 1,546).
+The remaining amount of risk comes from type 1 equity exposure stressed at 38.5% resulting in an additional equity risk of kEUR 6,322 (2019: kEUR 5,639) and equities type 2 stressed at 48.5% adding another kEUR 173 (2019: kEUR 103).

-Spread risk in GRAWE RE represents 21.9% (2017: 21.3%) of the SCR market risk.
+Spread risk in GRAWE RE represents 19.1% (2019: 19.1%) of the SCR market risk.
 The spread risk incorporates the values of assets, liabilities and financial instruments with regard to changes in the amount or in the volatility of the profit spread over the risk-free interest curve (credit spread).
 Changes in the credit spread arise, for instance, from a deterioration in the credit rating of security issuers.
+Especially in spread risk, the COVID-19 events showed significant changes in the level and volatility of risk premiums in the first half of 2020.
+However, in GRAWE RE the market values of bonds hardly decreased due to this effect.

 Concentration risk includes the risks that are caused by a lack of diversification of the capital investment portfolio or by a high exposure to the default risk of a single issuer of securities or a group of related issuers.
-In GRAWE RE this risk represents only 1.0% (2017: 1.9%) of the SCR market risk.
+In GRAWE RE this risk represents only 2.1% (2019: 0.5%) of the SCR market risk.

-The interest rate risk in GRAWE RE results from changes in the market value of interest-bearing financial instruments caused by changes in the interest curve and has a share of 18.5% (2017: 19.1%) of the SCR market risk.
-In the interest rate risk of the standard formula, in addition to the interest sensitivity of the investments (asset side) also those of the liabilities (of the life liability side) are taken into consideration.
+The interest rate risk in GRAWE RE results from changes in the market value of interestbearing financial instruments caused by changes in the interest curve and has a share of 16.5% (2019: 14.3%) of the SCR market risk.
+The relevant risk-free interest rate curves used for the calculations of the solvency capital requirement for interest rate risk is as per 31 December 2020 at an all-time low.
+In the interest rate risk of the standard formula, in addition to the interest sensitivity of the investments (asset side) also those of the liabilities are taken into consideration.
+Due to a growing asset side, risk on the asset side also rises and increases the gap between asset and liability shock.

 Currency risk is the sensitivity of assets, liabilities and financial instruments with regard to changes in the amount or in the volatility of the exchange rates.
-Despite the currency-matched investment at GRAWE RE, the currency risk is only 6.5% (2017: 8.9%) of the SCR market risk.
+Despite the currency-matched investment at GRAWE RE, the currency risk is only 6.8% (2019: 9.0%) of the SCR market risk.